We’re grateful for you.

 Q: Is YMCA Camp Ohiyesa a Religious Camp?

-A: The YMCA strives to put Christian Principles into practice through all of our activities.
-We give thanks at meals, use Christian teachings (love, faith, forgiveness, do unto others…).
+A: The YMCA strives to put Judeo-Christian Principles into practice through all of our activities using Christian teachings (love, faith, forgiveness, do unto others…).
 The Core Values of the YMCA are Caring, Respect, Responsibility, Honesty, and Inclusion.
 These values find their way into all of our activities and programs.
-Though we do not preach a doctrine, we do talk about God, character development and personal values.
+Though we do not preach a doctrine, character development and personal values are at the center of what we do.

 Q: What is the Camp Store?

-A: We have a small store camp at both camps that carries a variety of t-shirts, sweatshirts and small souvenir type items.
-Camper will also have the ability to visit the store for t-shirts and souvenirs once during the week.
-The store will also be open on the last day of camp for parents.
-We do not allow campers to keep cash in the cabins, so we ask each camper to deposit their store money on opening day.
+A: We have a small store at camp that carries a variety of t-shirts, sweatshirts and small souvenir type items.
+Overnight campers with camp store accounts will have the ability to visit the store at least once during the week.
+The store will also be open on the last day of camp for parents to visit with their campers.
+We do not allow campers to carry cash at camp and are not liable for any lost cash during the camp session.
 To put money on your campers store account please contact the YMCA Camping Services office.